Sidwell Friends School: 20th century

+21st century

+In 2009, Thomas B. Farquhar became the Head of School after the retirement of Bruce Stewart.
+Following the 2013-2014 school year, Farquhar was removed from his position as the Head of School.

-In 2018, Sidwell, along with 7 other DC Area Private schools, announced that they would be eliminating AP courses, citing the declining impact on one's college acceptance chances that AP courses were having, and a want to diversify their class offerings.
+In 2018, Sidwell, along with seven other Washington metropolitan area private schools, announced that they would be eliminating AP courses, citing the declining impact on one's college acceptance chances that AP courses were having, and a want to diversify their class offerings.
 This sparked the Department of Justice to launch an antitrust investigation into the schools, which concluded in 2021 after the DOJ stated that "in light of the burden on the Schools associated with the ongoing pandemic, the division will not bring an enforcement action against the Schools".

 In April 2020, the school received $5.2 million in federally backed small business loans as part of the Paycheck Protection Program.
-The school received scrutiny over this loan, which meant to protect small and private businesses.
-Treasury Secretary Steven Mnuchin tweeted that the schools should return the money, but the school stated they were keeping it, despite having a $53 million endowment.
+The school received scrutiny over this loan, which was meant to protect small and private businesses.
+Treasury Secretary Steven Mnuchin tweeted that the schools should return the money, but the school stated they were keeping it, despite having a then $53 million endowment.